unforswearing/dued/README.md

 - If you only want the day, enter `d`.
 Example: 2 days from now would be `2`.
 The result will be formatted "Monday, March 24"

 - If you have a task that is due at a certain time today, type `h t`.
 The `h` denotes that you will be using only hours and the `t` is the number of hours from the current time the project is due.
 Example: 5 hours from now would be `h 5`.
-The result will be formatted "11 AM".
+The result will be formatted "Today at 11 AM".

 Thats about all there is to it for now.
 While this scipt is primarly besed on the `current date` function of Applescript, the formatting of the date makes heavy use of `sed` - I typically find Applescript to be needlessly complicated for formatting text.

-Full documentation will come after things have been cleaned up a bit (adding error checking, swapping the entry formatting for only days and only hours (typing 4 pm is faster than running this script at its current stage), etc).
+Full documentation will come after things have been cleaned up a bit (adding error checking, etc).
 Somewhat distant future plans include an [Alfred](http://www.alfredapp.com/) workflow and maybe a System Service.

 You can find details about the [origins of this script here](http://scriptogr.am/unforswearing/post/future-dates).